 This is a toilet on board Inter-City train number 54, the Αριστοτελης, the Aristotelis (or Aristotle), running from Athens to Thessaloniki.
 Greek passenger trains aren't painted in a camouflage or Pop Art scheme, but many are almost completely covered with graffiti.

-Click here to see the toilets at stations in Athens, Kalambaka, Korinthos, and Thessaloniki.
+Click here to see the toilets at train stations in Athens, Kalambaka, Korinthos, and Thessaloniki.

-See the EuroCity train running between Budapest and Prague, see above.
+See the EuroCity train running between Budapest and Prague, above.

-Italy has a good train system, click here for pictures and details on Italian train travel.
+Italy has a good train system, see my travel pages for pictures and details on Italian train travel.

 This toilet on board an inter-city train between Firenze and Pisa is modern, clean, and it has a holding tank.

-These are simpler toilets on board a regional train running along the coast from La Spezia through the Cinque Terre.
+Below are simpler toilets on board a regional train running along the coast from La Spezia through the beautiful Cinque Terre coastal region.

-No holding tank, just a simple drop right onto the tracks, but reasonably functional.
+There's no holding tank, just a simple drop right onto the tracks, but it's reasonably functional.